infocareworkshop/serviceorderhub-docs/Cost proposals.rst

 Add or modify multiple *Cost Proposals*.

-*Note* You can approve only one Cost Proposal for case.
+*Note* You can approve only one Cost Proposal per case.

 Example:
 ~~~~~~~~